cityssm/attendance-tracking/docs/admin-gettingStarted.md

 your configuration.

-It is important that the config file includes Active Directory credentials for logging in, and database credentials with read/write permission to the MonTY tables.
+It is important that the config file includes Active Directory credentials for logging in, and database credentials with read/write permission to the AttendanceTracking tables.

 ## Step 7: Start the application